Wondering how to save money to travel the world?

 Other Ways to Save Money for a Trip

-Since then, we’ve sustained our travel lifestyle in several ways, including remote work, freelancing, and most importantly, this travel blog.
+Since then, we’ve sustained our lifestyle in several ways, including remote work, freelancing, and most importantly, this travel blog.

 If we could go back in time to tell our past selves how to save for travel, this is what we’d add.